Brewer219/osticket-prereqs/README.md

 <h3>NEXT Process and Steps: ENABLE IIS WEB SERVICES AND CGI</h3>
-1. Now once log inside 'osticket-vm then Retrieve osTicket-Installation-Files.zip and unzip so it can be on the desktop.
+- Now once log inside 'osticket-vm then Retrieve osTicket-Installation-Files.zip and unzip so it can be on the desktop.
-2.Type 'Windows + R and Type 'Control' in the box to pullup Access Control Panel:
+- Type 'Windows + R and then Type 'Control' in the box to pullup Access Control Panel:
-3. Once In Control Panel Then Go to "Turn Windows features on or off"
+- Once In Control Panel Then Go to "Turn Windows features on or off"
-4. In Order To Enable IIS: Check mark Internet Information Services and expand "World Wide Web > Application Development Features" to Then Checkmark enable CGI.
+- In Order To Enable IIS: Check mark Internet Information Services and expand "World Wide Web > Application Development Features" to Then Checkmark enable CGI.
 Click OK to install.